How to Configure Nginx Rate Limit and Whitelist

 set_real_ip_from <ip_address_or_block> | <variable_value>;

-: Specifies a single IP address or an IP address block using CIDR notation.<variable_value>
+• ip_address_or_block>: A single IP address or an IP address block using CIDR notation.

-: Specifies a variable name whose value contains the IP address or addresses.
+• variable_value>: A variable name containing the IP address or addresses.

 Multiple IP Addresses

-You can provide multiple IP addresses or blocks by separating them with a semicolon (;
+You can specify multiple IP addresses or blocks by separating them with a semicolon (;).
+For example:

 set_real_ip_from 192.168.1.1;